Entry to these competitions is limited to players who are registered with the ABF, or else are visitors from overseas.

 Grade A events, as listed in clause 7.3.3, are masterpointed as above, allowing for the grade weighting of 10.0.
 Grade A events listed in clauses 7.3.1 and 7.3.2 (with the exception of the GNOT) receive a table amplification factor, to compensate for the fact that the field is limited in numbers due to the preceding selection process.
 Whenever this factor applies, the outright award (but not the session awards) is based on the amplified number of tables.
 Details of the events affected by the above rule are given in the following clauses 7.5.3 to 7.5.8 inclusive.

 Masterpoints are awarded for the National Play-offs.
 Session awards are standard for the grade (0.08 gold point per board), and increase to 0.12 gold point per board when the field is, or is reduced to, 4 teams or less.
-These awards should be reduced by 25% for Women's Senior's and Youth events.
+These awards should be reduced by 25% for Women's Senior's Youth and Mixed events.
 When matches are played in a number of segments, session awards are given per segment (and not the whole match) provided the segments are not shorter than 12 boards.
 Therefore, when a 60 board final is played in 6x10 board segments, it will be treated as three 20 board matches.
-A table amplification factor of 3 applies, hence the outright awards are given to all participants (one third of the amplified field).
+A table amplification factor of 3 applies (except for the Mixed Teams Play-off.), hence the outright awards are given to all participants (one third of the amplified field).
 These awards are based on the number of 24 board sessions actually played by the teams under consideration.

 Stage 1 receives session awards at grade A level.